smrtdev06/privychat/android/GOOGLE_PLAY_SUBSCRIPTION_SETUP.md

 ## ✨ **Next Steps After Setup**

-1. ✅ Create both subscription products
+1. ✅ Create premium_yearly subscription
+2. ✅ Set price to $29.99/year
+3. ✅ (Optional) Add 7-day free trial
-2. ✅ Upload signed APK to Internal Testing
+4. ✅ Upload signed APK to Internal Testing
-3. ✅ Add yourself as a license tester
+5. ✅ Add yourself as a license tester
-4. ✅ Install app and test subscription flow
+6. ✅ Install app and test subscription flow
-5. ✅ Monitor the browser console for detailed purchase logs
+7. ✅ Monitor the browser console for detailed purchase logs
-6. ✅ Once working, promote to production!
+8. ✅ Once working, promote to production!

 ---

-**Your subscriptions will appear in the app within 1-2 hours of activation!** 🎉
+**Your subscription will appear in the app within 1-2 hours of activation!** 🎉

 Good luck with your launch! 🚀